-(iv)Resistance to Change
+(ii) Resistance to Change

 While change is inevitable, people handle it in different ways.
 Some nurses were enthusiastic and embraced the opportunity for new challenges; others were fearful or set in their ways and resisted change.
-Most nurses used experience-based knowledge for use in practice rather than evidence gained from research journals.
+Most nurses used experience-based knowledge for use in practice rather than evidence gained from research studies.
 They became comfortable with their way of doing things.
 When a major change disrupts their familiarity, some nurses become upset.
 They did not want to relearn new techniques and they became barriers for standard practice.

 Resistance to change had been tackled through communication and positive feedback on the benefits of evidence based practice.
 By creating a supportive and learning environment the Nurse Leader carried out additional training sessions to rule out uncertainty and to invite these nurses to be part of the change process.
-The nurses had been kept updated regularly about the plans and progress toward the change implementation.
-All team members had been involved as much as possible through meetings and brainstorming sessions to help during the planning phase.
+The nurses had been kept updated regularly about the plans and progress towards the implementation of change.
+All team members had been fully involved in the planning phase.